-A primary role of the FDA is to make sure that all drugs and biological products (called “biologics,” such as vaccines and products that come from blood and tissues.
-Within the FDA, the Center for Drug Evaluation and Research or the Center for Biologics Evaluation and Research is responsible for reviewing research conducted on investigational drugs and biologics and using this information to decide whether a drug or biologic should be approved for use.
+A primary role of the U.S Food and Drug Administration (FDA) is to make sure that all prescription and over-the-counter drugs in the United States are safe and effective.
+This oversight includes biological products.
+Also called “biologics,” these include vaccines and products that come from blood and tissues.
+Within the FDA, there are 2 centers that review research conducted on new drugs and biologics.
+They are the Center for Drug Evaluation and Research and the Center for Biologics Evaluation and Research.
+This research helps them to decide whether a drug or biologic should be approved for use.

 Improving the process